RuiXuqi/ForgeModTemplate/README.md

 `release.yml` will make a GitHub release if you pushed a git tag.

-`release-to-cf-mr` can publish your mod to CurseForge and/or Modrinth.
+`release-to-cf-mr.yml` can publish your mod to CurseForge and/or Modrinth.

 You need to fill in your project IDs and configure your tokens in GitHub repository first.